-In exceptional cases, a nonlocal representative of such affected persons, where local representation cannot be found and the SPF or CRP agrees.
+- In exceptional cases, a nonlocal representative of such affected persons, where local representation cannot be found and the Special Project Facilitator or Compliance Review Panel agrees.

 If a complaint is made through a representative, it must clearly identify the project-affected people on whose behalf the complaint is made and provide evidence of the authority to represent such people.

 Complaints must be in writing and addressed to the Complaints Receiving Officer (CRO).
 Complaints will be accepted by mail, fax, email, and by hand delivery to the Complaints Receiving Officer at ADB Headquarters:Complaints Receiving Officer ADB Headquarters, 6 ADB Avenue, Mandaluyong City 1550, Metro Manila, Philippines firstname.lastname@example.org

 Complaints will also be accepted by any ADB office such as a resident mission, regional office or representative office, which will forward them unopened to the Complaints Receiving Officer.

 The Office of the Special Project Facilitator cannot address the following matters:

 - Actions not related to something ADB did or did not do in the course of formulating, processing, or implementing a project

 - Matters that complainants have not made good faith efforts to address with the operations department concerned;